fastslack/joomla-cli-tools/ContentCleanup/README.markdown

 ContentCleanup
 ========

-This script is used to cleanup spam or lack content on your Joomla! site.
+This script is used to cleanup spam or junk content on your Joomla! site.

 Installation
 ------------